Please make sure you check the timetable carefully and regularly before your examination(s).

 If you discover that you have two examinations on the same day, or an 18:00 exam followed by a 10:00 exam the following day, please inform your Course Office as soon as possible.
 They will liaise with the Examinations Office who will contact you before the start of the exams to confirm your arrangements.

-There may be times during examination periods when the observance of your faith requires you to be absent from the University at specific dates/times.
-This may conflict with the dates and times of examinations.
+There may be times during examination periods when the observance of your faith prevents you from taking exams at specific dates or times.
 In cases such as these City will, wherever practicable, make alternative arrangements for you to sit the examination.
 You must apply for special arrangements to be made in these circumstances.

 This information relates to examination periods only.
 Where religious observance prevents you from attending teaching, in-semester tests, other assessments or activities you should speak to your Course Officer as soon as you become aware of the conflict.